-First report on the work of the Royal Perth Hospital Homeless Team (RPH HT)
+Royal Perth Homeless Hospital Team (RPH HT)

 The project's first report provides a baseline profile of the health issues affecting RPH HT patients, and the patterns of hospital use (ED presentations and inpatient admissions) for this vulnerable population group.
-The report also describes the unique way in which the team provides more joined-up care for people who often end up in a revolving door between homelessness and poor health.
-Although early days, patient case studies included in the report illustrate the impact that the Homeless Team is already having.
+The report describes the unique way in which the team provides joined-up care for people who often end up in a revolving door between homelessness and poor health.
+Although in it's early stages, patient case studies included in the report illustrate the impact that the Homeless Team is already having.

 The Homeless Team at Royal Perth Hospital is modelled on the Pathway UK initiative, which had developed an effective model of enhanced care coordination for homeless people admitted to hospital.
 There are now 11 UK hospitals with Pathway teams, and Perth is the first Australian hospital to establish something similar.